codoworks/go-boilerplate/README.md

 }
 ```

-The variable `m` holds the migration details and is added to the list of migrations at the end. `m.ID` is the identifier used by `gomigrate` to keep track of the migrations that already ran so make sure to change that for every migration.
+The variable `m` holds the migration details and is added to the list of migrations at the end. `m.ID` is the identifier used by `gomigrate` to keep track of the migrations that already ran.
+So, make sure to change that for every migration.

-Every migration has 2 methods to be implemented, a `Migrate()` and `Rollback()` methods as described above.
+Every migration has 2 methods to be implemented, the `Migrate()` and `Rollback()` method as described above.
 Make sure you use the `logSuccess`, `logFail` and `AutoMigrateAndLog()` functions to print the migrations that ran.
-This would come in very handy with remote deployments.
+This will come in very handy for remote deployments.

-It's recommended to declare your models within each migration (separately from models) to keep track of how the database schema is changing throughout the project.
-You can add/delete columns, rename columns and execute raw SQL in migrations.
+It's recommended to declare your models within each migration (separately from the models package) to keep track of the database schema change through time.
+You can add or delete columns, rename columns, and execute raw SQL in migrations.

 > A general good practice would be to flatten your migrations once your application achieves version 1, leaving only neat table creation in each migration.
 </details>